MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 - This document will provide you a template to do your data exploration, and includes code for relevant plots at each step
 - Complete the document, including explanations for your interpretation of the plots at each step
 - Render your Markdown document as an HTML file (replace LASTNAME with your actual last name)
-- Submit ONLY THE HTML FILE your OneDrive folder
+- Submit ONLY THE HTML FILE via Teams

 ### Rubric and Grading